VictoriaMetrics/VictoriaMetrics/app/vmctl/README.md

 ## Migrating data from OpenTSDB

-*OpenTSDB migration is not possible without a functioning `tsdb-meta` table to search for metrics/series.*
+*OpenTSDB migration is not possible without a functioning [meta](http://opentsdb.net/docs/build/html/user_guide/metadata.html) table to search for metrics/series.*

 OpenTSDB migration works like so: